Tesla flies 50ft into air and crashes into cars at intersection in stunt gone wrong

 The incident happened on Saturday (19 March) as a rental driver attempted to perform a stunt during a meet-up of Tesla users.

-According to the Los Angeles police department, the car crashed into several bins and two parked vehicles as it went wrong.
+According to the Los Angeles police department, the car crashed into several bins and two parked vehicles as the stunt went wrong.

 The LAPD have since offered a reward of $1,000 (£760) for information about the driver, who is still missing.